10 Ways to Avoid Mosquito Bites in Tonga(c) Pxhere.com

 10 Ways to Avoid Mosquito Bites in Tonga

 Waking up to itchy red bites on your legs is the downside of a tropical getaway.
 While mosquitoes are present in Tonga, they are rarely in abundance unless you’re in the forest or by stagnant water.
 Plus, Tonga is free from major mosquito-transmitted diseases like yellow fever and malaria.
-However, while not as serious, dengue fever and chikungunya, has historically been present in Tonga, so it’s always worth trying to avoid mosquito bites whenever possible!
+However, while not as serious, dengue fever and chikungunya, have historically been present in Tonga, so it’s always worth trying to avoid mosquito bites whenever possible!
 We’ll go through some tips for avoiding mosquito bites in Tonga in the list below.

 Sprays, creams, soaps, bracelets, even stickers, wipes and roll-on gels, natural mosquito repellents come in many interesting forms!
-Just check out the 10 Best Natural Mosquito Repellents for Tonga for ideas!
+Just check out the 10 Best Natural Insect Repellents for Tonga for ideas!
 Natural ingredients like lemon, eucalyptus, geranium oil, vanilla bean extract, cedar oil, rosemary oil, lemongrass oil and more are all effective natural ingredients to deter mosquitos.
 What’s more, they are free from DEET which is otherwise toxic to the skin especially when mixed with sunscreens, moisturisers and other skin products.

 10 Ways to Avoid Mosquito Bites in Tonga(c) tongapocketguide.com

-3. Stay in Urban Areas
+4. Stay in Urban Areas

 10 Ways to Avoid Mosquito Bites in Tonga(c) tongapocketguide.com

-4. Avoid Going Out Just After Rain
+5. Avoid Going Out Just After the Rain

 Rainfall is when mosquitos are at their most active.
 To help decrease your chances of being bitten, consider doing something indoors when it’s raining and/or just after the rain.
 Alternatively, get out on the ocean with some kayaking or snorkelling where mosquitos are far less present around moving water.
+Check out other rainy day activities in our 15 Things to Do in Tonga on a Rainy Day.

 10 Ways to Avoid Mosquito Bites in Tonga(c) tongapocketguide.com

-5. Avoid the Wet Season
+6. Avoid the Wet Season

 10 Ways to Avoid Mosquito Bites in Tonga(c) tongapocketguide.com

-6. Stay on Tongatapu
+7. Stay on Tongatapu

 10 Ways to Avoid Mosquito Bites in Tonga(c) tongapocketguide.com

-7. Don’t Stay by Stagnant Ponds or Puddles
+8. Don’t Stay by Stagnant Ponds or Puddles

 10 Ways to Avoid Mosquito Bites in Tonga(c) Tonga Ministry of Tourism

-9. Stay Inside at Dusk and Dawn
+10. Stay Inside at Dusk and Dawn

 While mosquitoes can bite at any time of the day, the prime feeding time and frenzy of activity are during dusk and dawn.
 During these times, it’s best to stay indoors if you want to avoid mosquito bites.
 Maybe opt to have your breakfast and evening meals inside.